Get

 Exotic Shorthair Cat VS Persian Cat

 Exotic Shorthairs and Persians are often confused with one another.
-The reason is that the breed standards for both cats are identical, except for the coat length.
+The reason is that the breed standards for both cats are nearly identical, except for the coat length.
 Exotic Shorthairs have short coats, whereas Persians have long, glamorous coats.

-In addition to the different coat lengths, Exotic Shorthairs are a bit feistier and more social, whereas Persians enjoy quiet, relaxing environments.
+In addition to the different coat lengths, Exotic Shorthairs are often a bit feistier and more social, whereas Persians enjoy quiet, relaxing environments.
 Understanding the differences between the breeds can help you determine whether an Exotic Shorthair or Persian is right for your home.

 To learn more about the Exotic Shorthair and Persian, keep reading.
 This article thoroughly explains the differences between the breeds so that you can determine which cat is best suited for your home and family.